inconvergent/weird/docs/WEIR.md

 #### WEIR:SWAP-EDGE!

 ```
-move edge from grp from to g
+move edge from grp from to grp g.

  ; WEIR:SWAP-EDGE!
  ;   [symbol]